lachhebo/GabTag/README.md

 ## Development Instruction:

-GabtTags is written to be as easily maintainable and extensible as possible.
+GabtTag is written to be as easily maintainable and extensible as possible.

 ### Contributions :